ibexa/documentation-developer/docs/commerce/storefront/storefront.md

 # Storefront

-Storefront package provides a starting kit for the developers.
+The Storefront package provides a starting kit for the developers.
 It is a set of components that serves as a basis, which developers can customize and extend to create their own implementation of a web store.